WordPress/gutenberg/packages/dataviews/README.md

 ### `isClickable`: `function`

-A function that determines if an item is clickable.
+A function that determines if a media field or a primary field are clickable.
 It receives an item as an argument and returns a boolean value indicating whether the item can be clicked.

 ### `onClick`: `function`